ilyasslefhaili/42-webserv/README.md

 - set up your config file.
 - ```./webserv [config file path]```
 - ```./webserv``` Run with default config-file.
-- access the server in your web browser.
+- You can access the server in your web browser.
 # Supported HTTP Methods
 The server currently supports the following HTTP methods:
 - GET: Used to request a resource from the server.